 India Polio Communications Update, produced by UNICEF, has looked at things India needs to do to stay polio free.
 Sustaining the profile of polio free is as tough as eradication itself.
 Neighboring China’s experience can come in handy as the country has seen importations ever since it eradicated polio.
 Somalia too, that became polio free in 2007, saw 183 fresh cases last year.

 India’s Expert Advisory Group has said that the country needs to maintain ‘eternal vigilance’ against the disease.
 This means that any lowering of guard against the disease or complacency will see polio staging a comeback.
-And with large number of people who have not been immunised even now, coupled with illiteracy, will keep the health authorities on their toes for even a longer time.
+And with large number of people who have not been immunized even now, coupled with illiteracy, will keep the Health authorities on their toes for even a longer time.

 The last case of polio in India was reported in January 2011